1887 SAFA season

 The 1887 South Australian Football Association season was the 11th season of the top-level Australian rules football competition in South Australia.

-The Norwood Football Club won their 7th premiership, by winning 2 premiership points (2 draws) more than Port Adelaide due to the clubs not playing an equal amount of games.
+The Norwood Football Club won their 7th premiership, by winning 2 premiership points (2 draws) more than Port Adelaide due to the clubs not playing an equal number of games.

 Admission of New Clubs

 On 15 March 1887 the West Torrens Football Club held a meeting at the Foundry Hotel, Hindley Street in Adelaide where it decided to change the name of the club to West Adelaide and apply for inclusion in the upcoming 1887 SAFA season.
 The Club has previously applied to join in 1879.

 1887 saw the competition expand from 4 to 7 clubs when Gawler Albions, Hotham and West Adelaide were admitted to the SAFA with the last of those bearing no relation to the modern day Bloods.